PlebRick/VerseNotes/README.md

 ## Project Overview

 VerseNotes is a Bible study application that allows users to:
-- Read Bible verses from multiple translations
+- Read Bible verses from the World English Bible (WEB) via bible-api.com (no authentication required)
 - Take and organize study notes
 - Export notes to markdown format
 - Customize reading preferences and settings